junga-com/bg-atom-pane-navigation/README.md

 To use the alt-[arrows,pageUp/Down,w] keys globally, I had to unset the use of some keys in the tree-view and text-editor.
 I don't use those functions but they might be important to you so YMMV.

+Press and hold alt to enter pane naviagtion mode.
+* up,down.left,right navigates to any pane
+* pageUp,pageDown navigates withing a pane to the WorkspaceItem (aka tab)
+* w will hide or close the currently focused thing

 	# Global keymaps to implement navigation between Panes and Items within them using the alt- modifier
 	'.platform-linux atom-workspace':
 	  'alt-up':       'window:focus-pane-above'